Who are we?

 We seek to work with people to break the depressing cycle of bigotry which has plagued Scotland for too long.

 We also deliver similar sessions in colleges, prisons, young offender institutions, community education projects, workplaces, midnight leagues and youth groups across Scotland.
-These are supported by the charity’s own fundraising efforts and there is no charge to our partners for any of our services.

 We seek to use these sessions as opportunities to break down many of the mental barriers which have divided communities and families for too long.
 Our workshops begin by asking participants to define what sectarianism means to them in 21st century Scotland.
 Some of the most regular themes include football, religion, schooling, marches, history and cultural intolerance.
 We then explore these themes through interactive activities, group work and personal reflection.
 While there is often strong views and frank debate we stress the importance of participants asking as many questions of their own actions & beliefs as they do others.
 We believe that before anyone can truly possess respect for others they must first possess respect for themselves.